 Now is the time to make clear that yoga is not a pastime for the privileged but a tool for navigating the human experience.
 It's an ineluctable fact that our existence on the physical plane is subject to compromise.
 Yoga was designed for humans to tune-up, repair, and reconstitute.
 It allows our lives in space/time to be informed by the sustainable and sublime.

 I do feel that the yoga community has hit a crisis point that calls for change.
 I am hopeful that an organization like Yoga Unify that democratizes and organizes the yoga community can create equity in professional opportunities and makes the healing power of yoga more accessible.
 I love the dual mission of honoring tradition and stewarding growth.
 It is a recognition that honors the cultural traditions of yoga past and present while remaining forward looking.

 – Greg Nardi

 Are you a yoga student who would love to deepen your practice but most courses are not within your financial reach?
-Are you a yoga teacher who would like to continue your training?
+Are you a yoga teacher or professional who would like to continue your training?
 As you take the steps to mark the milestones on your practitioner pathway, or reach another level of Qualification with Yoga Unify, know that your continued education is important to us.
-Any courses in the Yoga U Catalog are eligible for scholarships.
-There are a limited number of Founding Circle Membership Scholarships available now.
-CONTACT US
+Any courses offered by Yoga Unify Qualified Professionals (YU-QPs) listed in the Yoga Unify Catalog are eligible for scholarships.

-Professionally Qualified YŪ members are invited to apply for grant money for projects, initiatives, and activities that serve to preserve the tradition and/or steward the forward evolution of yoga.
-Providing grants that fund research studies, translations, creations, expanding access to yoga, and more serves to uplevel the professiona and the field.
-The Governing Council on Community Investment will set strategic initiatives annually that 50% of grant funding will go toward in order to steward systemic changes industry wide.
+Yoga Unify Qualified Professionals (YU-QPs), student and organizational members, schools, and studios are invited to apply for grant money for projects, initiatives, and activities that serve to preserve the tradition and/or steward the forward evolution of yoga.
+Providing grants that fund research studies, translations, creations, expanding access to yoga, and more serves to uplevel the profession and elevate the field.
+The Governing Council on Community Investment sets annual strategic initiatives in order to steward systemic changes industry-wide.